GSA/digitalgov.gov/content/posts/2013-08-01-the-impact-of-culture-on-customer-experience.md

 ---
+url: /2013/08/01/the-impact-of-culture-on-customer-experience/
 date: 2013-08-01 7:24:19 -0400
-title: 'The Impact of Culture on Customer Experience'
+title: The Impact of Culture on Customer Experience
 summary: 'What&amp;#8217;s one of the most important factors in delivering a good customer experience?
 When I first began learning about customer experience, one of the biggest surprises was the importance of culture.
-Organizational culture can be defined as the values and behavior that contribute to the unique and psychological environment of an organization.It’s based on shared'
+Organizational culture can be defined as the values and behavior that contribute to the unique and psychological environment of an organization.It&rsquo;s based on shared'
-authors: [martha-dorris]
+authors:
+  - martha-dorris
 categories:
   - Managing Digital
 tag:
   - Customer Experience
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/250-x-167-Hands-Group-poco_bw-iStock-Thinkstock-145905230.jpg" alt="Group of hands; teamwork." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/250-x-167-Hands-Group-poco_bw-iStock-Thinkstock-145905230.jpg" alt="Group of hands; teamwork." %}

 What&#8217;s one of the most important factors in delivering a good customer experience?

 When I first began learning about customer experience, one of the biggest surprises was the importance of culture.

 > Organizational culture [can be defined](http://www.businessdictionary.com/definition/organizational-culture.html#ixzz2aA1R9Odt) as the values and behavior that contribute to the unique and psychological environment of an organization.It’s based on shared attitudes, beliefs, customs, and written and unwritten rules that have been developed over time and are considered valued.

 Organizational culture is unique to each organization and even unique within smaller groups in an organization.
 It is one of the most difficult things to change.